 Reconstructive surgery of the nose often includes the replacement of the skin and deeper tissues that are not healthy anymore.
 The nose is composed of layers of tissue.
 In general, there is the skin layer, the cartilage layer (which provides shape and support), and a lining layer.
 The type of reconstructive procedure performed is determined by the extent of involvement of the different tissue layers of the nose.
 During the initial consultation, Dr. Walton will perform a careful examination and determine the safest and most appropriate type of reconstruction to treat the nasal defect.

 A common procedure to replace missing skin tissues is called skin grafting.
 This involves the transfer of skin from another area to replace the skin missing from the nasal defect.
 The site from where the skin is taken is generally somewhere on the face as this provides the best color match to nasal skin.
 Common donor areas include the nose itself, the forehead, or the cheek areas.
 Larger defects involving the deeper nose layers including skin, cartilage, and lining are more complex and may require the use of flaps of tissue from the forehead or cheek.
 These complex defects frequently will necessitate the use of cartilage grafts from the ear or ribs.
-In rare cases, transfer of tissues from other body sites may be required to restore missing nasal lining tissues.
+In rare cases, the transfer of tissues from other body sites may be required to restore missing nasal lining tissues.
 These procedures require delicate microsurgery to connect the blood vessels of the face to the tissues to restore circulation.
 Dr. Walton has extensive experience in reconstructive microsurgery for nose reconstruction.

 Are You A Candidate?

 The easiest way to determine this is to arrange a consultation with Dr. Walton.
 In general, patients of all ages are potential candidates for nasal reconstruction provided they are in good health and can undergo an operative procedure with minimal risk.
-Good candidates for nasal reconstruction include patients who have suffered trauma to the nose, patients with nasal deformity resulting from cancer removal, or those with birth defects that have resulted in nasal deformity.
+Good candidates for nasal reconstruction include patients who have suffered trauma to the nose, patients with a nasal deformity resulting from cancer removal, or those with birth defects that have resulted in nasal deformity.
 Patients having serious concerns from a past surgery of the nose are also good candidates for nasal reconstructive surgery.

 Nasal Reconstruction FAQs